-Washington’s Buy Clean and Buy Fair law represents a crucial step in the state’s broader, ongoing commitment to combating climate change and building a clean energy future.
+Washington’s Buy Clean and Buy Fair (BCBF) law represents a crucial step in the state’s broader, ongoing commitment to combating climate change and building a clean energy future.

 “Buy Clean” is a policy approach focused on the procurement of lower-carbon building materials.
 “Buy Fair” policies include consideration of the manufacturing workforce, by procuring materials that are manufactured with high environmental and labor standards.
 Buy Clean and Buy Fair policies can increase demand for low-carbon building materials and incentivize manufacturers to make those products.